noskisdead/dots/README.md

 ### To Do
 - [ ] Make Zen Browser default
 - [ ] try to make a spicetify iinstall script
+- [ ] Decide MPV or VLC and a more bloated alternative than feh
 - [ ] Better SDDM Theme
 - [ ] Better battery alert
 - [ ] Dark reader, proton pass